Distribution-Protocol/ERCProtocolDraft/README.md

 ## Motivation

 Most community-based relationships can be regarded as a social structure with a community owner, and multiple tiers of community members.
 Each tier has its own cost and benefit of joining.
-This can apply to the Profile-Follower relationship, Domain-Subdomain relationship, Creation-Collection relationship, Producer-Subscriber relationship, Dao-Member relationship, etc.
+This can apply to the Profile-Follower relationship, Creation-Collection relationship, Producer-Subscriber relationship, Dao-Member relationship, etc.

 This standard gives the interfaces for implementing such a tiered system.
 It empowers any ERC721 tokens with the ability to create editions of child tokens that give privileges at a cost.